 Roses start blooming in mid-spring, and they continue to bloom through fall.
 Last year, not only did the frost set them back, but the south had a terrible Japanese Beatle issue, and they LOVED feeding on my rose bushes.
-I had to go out with a bowl of soap and flick them into the bowl every morning.
+I had to go out with a soap bowl and flick them into it every morning.
 I’m hoping that isn’t an issue this year.

 Remove the remaining leaves, remove the thin canes, cut down the deadwood, and clean up the area around the root.
-I make sure to toss out the fallen leaves, add some new soil, and maybe some mulch.
+I toss out the fallen leaves, add some new soil, and maybe some mulch.
 Some people seal the ends that have been pruned, but I’ve never done that.

 I learned how to prune roses from several YouTube videos.
 I spend most of my time pruning the climbing roses and zip-tying them to my fence to train them to grow upward.

-Which flowers are the best perennial seeds to plan?
+Which flowers are the best perennial seeds to plant?